China Minsheng Bank

 China Minsheng Bank (中国民生银行 (中國民生銀行, Zhōngguó Mínshēng Yínháng)) is a significant Chinese bank, founded in 1996 by lawyer and businessman Jing Shuping.
-It was the first bank to be established with an ownership base of private sector shareholders, as part of Chinese economic reform led by Premier Zhu Rongji.
+It was the first bank to be established with an ownership base of private sector shareholders, as part of the economic reforms led by Premier Zhu Rongji.

 Minsheng Bank focuses on making loans to small-medium enterprise.
 It has over two hundred banking outlets throughout China and relationships with more than seven hundred banks overseas.
 The bank was publicly listed on the Hong Kong Stock Exchange in 2009.

 History

 The former building of Yokohama Specie Bank in the Legation Quarter of Beijing was the seat of Minsheng Bank from its founding until the early 21st century.

 China Minsheng Bank was officially established on 12 January 1996, aiming to lend primarily to non-state-owned, high-tech, and large enterprises.
 Nonetheless, the strategy soon ran into difficulty with a 8.72% non-performing loan rate and 40% negative Return On Equity (ROE) in 1999.
 To overcome this initial turmoil, China Bank replaced its leadership in April 2000, even though Jing Shuping remained its chairman, and undertook additional organisational change in 2007.
 In 2009, Minsheng Bank confirmed its strategic positioning that fundamentally focuses on private, small and medium corporations and advanced technological businesses, offers moderate risk-taking and heterogeneous financial products and services, and dedicates to expanding path to profitability.
-In 2011, CMBC innovated its orientation by establishing “a ‘customer-focused’ scientific and strategic implementation system” for sufficient development and further interests.
+In 2011, CMBC innovated its orientation by establishing "a 'customer-focused' scientific and strategic implementation system" for sufficient development and further interests.

 In October 2007, Minsheng Bank announced its plans to purchase a 9.9% stake in UCBH Holdings for approximately US$155 million (RMB 1.03 billion), with an opportunity to increase the holding to 20%.
 However, on November 6, 2009, the US Federal Deposit Insurance Corporation (FDIC) took over UCB, a subsidiary of UCBH Holdings, resulting in a loss for Minsheng Bank.
 Despite this development, the bank had already made sufficient provisions for the investment and the loss did not have a significant impact on its operations.

 Minsheng Bank also revealed that it intended to invest approximately US$343 million (RMB 2.342 billion) to acquire a 26.58% stake (equivalent to 143 million shares) in Shaanxi International Trust, which would have made it the largest shareholder.
 However, due to major changes in the capital market, Minsheng Bank later decided to cancel this investment.